jeka-dev/jeka/README.md

 Let's assume you have already [installed Jerkar](doc/readme-parts/quick-start.md).

-But to start simple, the project [org.jerkar.script-samples](org.jerkar.script-samples) holds some build script [examples](org.jerkar.script-samples/build/spec/org/jerkar/scriptsamples).
+To start concrete, the project [org.jerkar.script-samples](org.jerkar.script-samples) holds some build script [examples](org.jerkar.script-samples/build/spec/org/jerkar/scriptsamples).
-Just know that in Jerkar, build scripts (build classes) are supposed to be stored in `[project root]/build/spec` folder, and that Jerkar compile everything under this folder prior to execute the first build class found (you can however specify the executed build class by mentioning `-buildClass=MyClassSimpleName` option in Jerkar command line).
+Just know that in Jerkar, build definitions are plain Java class sources.
+They are stored in `[project root]/build/def` folder, and are compiled on the fly by Jerkar in `[project root]/build/output/def-bin` folder.

-To build your project with Jerkar you may need to create a class extending [JkBuild](org.jerkar.core/src/main/java/org/jerkar/JkBuild.java) and write method you want to execute.
+Normally there is a single build definition by project but is possible to have more.
+To precise a given build definition to run, , mention `-buildClass=MyDefinitionSimpleClassName` option in Jerkar command line.

+With Jerkar you can write free form build definition (ala ANT) or inherite

 For Java project you may directly extend [JkJavaBuild template](org.jerkar.core/src/main/java/org/jerkar/builtins/javabuild/JkJavaBuild.java) so standard methods are already implemented.
 All you need is to implement what is specific.